pygfx/pygfx/docs/guide.rst

 in the `geometry.texcoords` should match.
 This allows for a wide variety of visualizations.

-Per-vertex colors can be specified as `geometry.colors`.
-They must be enabled by setting `material.vertex_colors` to `True`.
+Per-vertex or per-face colors can be specified as `geometry.colors`.
+They must be enabled by setting `material.color_mode` to "vertex" or "face".
 The colors specified in `material.map` and in `geometry.colors` can have 1-4 values.

 Colors in Image and Volume